 To use this functionality, a geodatabase must be registered with the server, because your mosaic dataset must reside in a geodatabase.
 You can publish the image service with Editing by one of the following:

-- Ensuring a geodatabase is registered as a replicated database with ArcGIS Server.
+- Ensuring a geodatabase is registered as a replicated database with ArcGIS for Server.
 Make sure the same mosaic dataset is stored in the enterprise or file geodatabase, and then publish the mosaic dataset from your file geodatabase.

-- Ensuring a geodatabase is registered as a shared database with ArcGIS Server, and publishing a mosaic dataset from within a file geodatabase.
+- Ensuring a geodatabase is registered as a shared database with ArcGIS for Server, and publishing a mosaic dataset from within a file geodatabase.
 This will copy the mosaic dataset from the file geodatabase to the enterprise geodatabase.